danhper/rust-simple-nn/README.md

 Simple neural network implementation in Rust.

-NOTE: I wanted to give Rust a try, and decided to try implementing a simple NN framework, but this is not meant to be used in production (it is way too slow for now anyway).
+NOTE: I wanted to give Rust a try, and decided to try implementing a simple NN framework, but this is not meant to be used in production (the current implementation is way too slow for now anyway).

 Here is a small example for the mnist dataset.